How are Data for Manta Ray Statistics Collected?

 Mar 31, 2019 | Citizen Science Projects

-Geeking out on data and numbers was probably never a favorite subject while in school for many people, but over the many years of diving with the mantas, it has become a fun and valuable thing to do for us.
+Geeking out on data and numbers was probably never a favorite subject for many people while in school, but over the many years of diving with the mantas, it has become a fun and valuable thing for us.

 What are these “manta ray statistics”?